another-rust-load-balancer/another-rust-load-balancer/docs/configuration.md

 # Configuration

 The configuration is supplied via a local TOML file.
+It is passed to arlb with --config or -c followed by the path to the file.

 ## Example